yukikongju/Data-Science-Machine-Learning-Ressources/books/README.md

 **Finance**
 - [ ] Practical Time Series Analysis by Aileen Nielsen (read)
 - [ ] ML and DS for Finance by Hariom Tatsat
-- [ ] ML for Financial risk management by Abdullah Karasan
+- [ ] ML for Financial Risk Management by Abdullah Karasan
+- [ ] AI in Finance by Yves Hilpich

 **Computer Security**